Recipe Overview

 Instructions

-- Bake sweet potato crust for 20 minutes at 350F°
+- Bake sweet potato crust for 20 minutes.

-- Meanwhile, fry bacon pieces in a large skillet over medium heat until browned and crispy.
-Remove bacon pieces to a paper towel lined plate, reserving 1 tablespoon of bacon grease in pan.
+- Meanwhile, fry chopped bacon in a large skillet over medium heat until browned and crispy.
+Remove bacon to a paper towel-lined plate, reserving 1 tablespoon of bacon grease in pan.
 Keeping heat on medium, add onion to bacon grease and cook until translucent.
-Add spinach, cover for 1-2 minutes, and then stir until spinach is wilted.
+Add spinach, cover for 1 to 2 minutes, and then stir until spinach is wilted.6 ounces center cut bacon, cut into small pieces, ½ cup diced onion, 6 ounces baby spinach

-- Carefully fill crust with spinach mixture.
-Sprinkle bacon on top of spinach and cheese on top of the bacon.
-Pour egg mixture over spinach, bacon and cheese.
-If you have too much egg mixture, discard (this will depend on the size of your pie plate and how deep you made your crust).
+- Carefully arrange the spinach/onion mixture in the crust.
+Sprinkle cooked bacon on top of spinach; add the cheese in an even layer.
+Pour the egg mixture over spinach, bacon and cheese.
+If you have too much egg mixture, discard or save to make scrambled eggs later.
+The amount you need will depend on the size of your pie plate and how thick you made your crust.½ cup grated extra sharp cheddar cheese

 - Bake at 400°F for 25 minutes or until eggs are set in the middle.
-Cool slightly (5 minutes) before slicing and serving.
+Cool for 5 minutes before slicing and serving.

 Notes

-- For a crispy cheddar top crust, sprinkle more cheddar on the top of the quiche before baking.
+- Pro tip: For a crispy cheddar top “crust”, sprinkle additional shredded cheddar cheese on top of the quiche before baking.

 This was delicious!!
 And it’s the first time where the finished product actually looked just like the pic!
 Thanks so much for sharing the recipe .